Course content

 per year (approximately)

-- Progression rate 51%
+- Progression rate 55%

-after the second year
+to the second year

 The first yearLearn the language of technology

 In the first year you lay a solid foundation in programming, design, mathematics, and electronics.
 You will put this knowledge to good use as you work on various projects.
 Among other things, you will make a safe with an electronic code lock and a self-driving, energy-efficient robotic racing car.
 All the projects are controlled with C on an Arduino microcontroller.
 A microcontroller is the brain behind the device you are working with.
+Besides there is a lot of attention for your personal development.

 Difference between Applied Computer Science, Electrical & Electronic Engineering, and Software Engineering